 How to Make Rigatoni all’Amatriciana

-Pro-tip: Use high-quality San Marzano tomatoes for their sweet flavor and low acidity, which creates a perfectly balanced sauce without the need for added sugar.
+Pro-tip: Use high-quality San Marzano tomatoes for their sweet flavor and low acidity to a perfectly balanced sauce without added sugar.

 1. Cook the Pasta: Bring a large pot of salted water to a boil over medium-high heat.
 Add the rigatoni and cook until al dente according to package instructions.
 Before draining, reserve one cup of pasta water for later use.